dfkaye/dfkaye-blog/content/posts/first.md

 It means that Gatsby.JS is does not generate static sites, but single page web applications running on static sites.

+> *We are not making progress when we break the most basic functions of the web.*

 ## Is there a fix?

 This problem could be fixed with - yes, you guessed it - `dangerouslySetInnerHTML` somewhere or even using `Function()`.